davewheatcroft3/MauiAuthentication/README.md

 The IdentityModel.OidcClient is of great help to minimize the complicate OAuth flow steps, but still requires a fair amount of setup and bits that new users will have to play about with to get it right.
 The goal of this project is so only a few lines of setup (and the unavoidable platform specific requirements... sigh) allows us to authenticate our app and http clients!

-This library uses the concepts from Blazor - AuthenticationState and AuthenticationStateProvider as well as an injectable ITokenProvider (in this case the in built MAUI preferences system is used - but you can inject your own).
-The sample project uses a sample OAuth client to show the flow.
+This library utilizes the concept of popup providers for authenticating and makes the process of using utilizing webviews or webauthenticator easier with little to no setup.

 If you encounter any issues that might be related to your OAuth server setup, this is a great way to test everything works: